 3. More and more tech careers require coding skills

 Whether it’s a beginner or intermediate understanding of coding, more and more tech careers look for this skill on resumes.
-If you are thinking of switching to a career in tech, consider taking a coding bootcamp or immersive, these can teach you an excellent fundamental knowledge of coding.
+If you are thinking of switching to a career in tech, consider taking a coding bootcamp.
+There you can learn the in-demand skills behind coding.

 How long does it take to learn a coding language?